-- A re-certification of the NSAI Excellence Through People accreditation was awarded to ESB Networks which assessed the standard and quality of people management processes - 92 new apprentices started their apprenticeships in September and - 87 qualified electricians joined the organisation
+- Through People accreditation was awarded to ESB Networks which assessed the standard and quality of people management processes - 92 new apprentices started their apprenticeships in September and October - 87 qualified electricians joined the organisation

 ESB Networks is continuing the delivery of PR5 by building internal resourcing, external contractor frameworks and actively managing supply chain.
 The path to net zero requires major investment across all elements of the system as the country prepares itself for a renewable electric future.
 In May 2022, ESB Group announced it was recruiting for 1,000 new positions and ESB Networks anticipates filling a significant number of new vacancies in the coming years.